Posted on

 How does shared fault work in an Uber accident claim?

 In many car accidents, both drivers were partially to blame for the crash.
 Different state laws resolve these shared fault situations in several different ways.
-However, they all reduce the victim’s compensation if he or she was partially to blame.
-In Uber accidents, though, this is generally only an issue for victims outside the Uber vehicle.
+However, they all reduce your compensation if you were partially to blame.
+In Uber accidents, though, this is generally only an issue if you were outside the Uber vehicle.
 Uber passengers are rarely at-fault for their driver’s crash.
 Other motorists or pedestrians, however, may see the settlement value of their injury case reduced.

 As Riverside Uber accident lawyer Neil Shouse explains, each state’s personal injury laws have a rule for shared fault accidents.
 These rules fall into 3 categories: